Thinkwise/docs/docs/platform_overview.md

 The Thinkwise Platform is designed with security in mind, following the Security by Design principles.
 It provides controls to protect the confidentiality and integrity of information and to ensure the availability to authorized users.
 The Thinkwise Platform supports different authentication protocols, like OpenID and ADFS, Single Sign-on and multi-factor authentication.

-The Thinkwise Intelligent Application Manager provides Role-based access control and entity-, row- and field-level authorization, while the Application Tier ensures that business rules are respected at all times, even when importing data or when interfacing with third party applications.
+The Thinkwise Intelligent Application Manager provides role-based access control and entity-, row- and field-level authorization, while the Application Tier ensures that business rules are respected at all times, even when bulk importing data or when interfacing with third party applications.

 ### Scalability